Two versions of a BRINTON

 LONDON in gothic letters.

 This item is supposed to be a German NAZI-time compass but the cardinals are in English.
 Such a compass never existed during the IIIrd Reich: it's pure modern invention.

-Pictures courtesy Fedorov Vasiliy
+Pictures by courtesy of Fedorov Vasiliy

 (made in India, s. top of page) with additional plates reading: